Looking for a HVAC Specialist?

 Check Contractor License

 While the specific type of contractor license required for HVAC pros will vary from state to state, be sure the contractor you select has the appropriate licensure on file with local and state agencies.
+Also, in some municipalities, there are limits to how much electrical work an HVAC contractor can do (so you might need to get a licensed electrician as well).

 Promotional materials and providers’ websites will usually list the license number.
 Most states have an online directory, allowing you to search for contractors by license number.